-Polarization is not primarily a phenomenon of how voters are sorted into districts.
-It is mostly the consequence of the different ways Democrats and Republicans would represent the same districts.
-Yes, the distribution of partisanship across districts is quite different now than it was in 1990, but most of the increase came unaided by redistricting.
-Finally, as our simulations demonstrate, the levels of polarization we observe are quite consistent with congressional districts representative of the states for which they are drawn.
+Our simulations further demonstrate that the levels of polarization we observe are quite consistent with congressional districts representative of the states for which they are drawn.
 Thus, the scope of districting reform to eliminate polarization is extremely limited.
-Even if we eliminated districting all together and elected candidates statewide, we could only roll polarization back to the level of the mid-1990s.
+Even if we eliminated districting altogether and elected candidates statewide, we could only roll polarization back to the level of the mid-1990s.